Oscarbk/AI_Project_2/README.md

 In the project folder, run “java -cp lib\\* src/CSP.java” to run.

-To change graph, edit the contents of "gc_basic.txt"
+To change graph, edit the contents of "gc.txt"

 ### Write-up: